Print of 'Captain Teach commonly call'd Black Beard', CC BY National Maritime Museum, Greenwich, London

 - This is the best known, near-contemporary portrait of Blackbeard (Edward Teach) although the artist had never seen him.
 Teach had been killed on 22 November 1718 in a skirmish with a force sent against him.
 He was himself reportedly killed by a Scottish seaman called Evander Mackevoy (a tailor by trade) in a hand to hand-to-hand cutlass fight that left Mackevoy with two large head scars as souvenirs.

 - This is the closest thing we have to knowing what the infamous pirate Captain Blackbeard looked like.
-The artist never saw him but it was made not too long after his death in 1718.
+The artist never saw him but this image, held at the National Maritime Museum in Greenwich, London, was made not too long after his death in 1718.